PhillyBikeAction/bikeaction.org/README.md

 We will be using WSL for this.
 Experimentation to get the Makefile to run natively on windows failed.
 In part because the Makefile runs unix only shell commands such as `id -u`

 First you will need to install WSL on windows.
-If you do not have that already microsoft has handy page to walk you through it [link](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites).
+If you do not have that already microsoft has a handy page to walk you through the process ([link](https://learn.microsoft.com/en-us/windows/wsl/install#prerequisites)).
-We will be using Ubuntu for this installation process but you may use any distro
+We will be using Ubuntu for this installation process but you may use any other distro

-The only dependency that you will need to install is make.
+Once you have WSL installed the only dependency that you will need to install is "make".
 Run this command in WSL to install it
 ```shell
 sudo apt-get install make
 ```

-Great you now you should be ready to start this service.
+Great you now should be ready to start this service.
 There is two common ways to do this.
 The first is to open this project in VScode and open a new wsl terminal in VScode.
 This should open WSL in the directory where your repo is.
-From there just run
+From there just run to start abp
 ```shell
 make serve
 ```